 Style and Influence

 A major influence in many print patterns commonly considered as English was, India.
 Indian designs were hugely seductive to European tastes throughout the 17th Century.
-Chintz grew more fashionable due to its affordability.
+Chintz grew more fashionable due to its affordability and availability.
 Orders were sent to India for new patterns of heraldic symbology–English flowers and birds, often on a pale background.
 The end result: a hybrid, avant-garde style now considered a ‘classically English’ look.

 You can see the influence that Indian patterns still have on modern artisans.
 Ursula Hunter is a great example.
 Her main artistic message is concerned with “the relationships between rare species of British animals and plants” (Period Living, issue 317, 2016).
 Ursula’s bold and floral designs remains reminiscent of Indian block-printed art.